 The setter is the most important player in a 5-1 rotation.
 They are responsible for setting up the hitters and running the offense.

-The setter must have excellent ball control, decision-making skills, and be able to read the defense.
+The setter must have excellent ball control, and decision-making skills, and be able to read the defense.

 They should also be able to communicate effectively with their teammates and adjust their sets based on the situation.